MxMossy/Skribblr/README.md

 Python 3.8+

 ## Setup
+1. Clone this repo and `cd` into it.
-1. Run `pip install -r requirements.txt`
+2. Run `pip install -r requirements.txt`
-2. Run `python skribblr.py`
+3. Run `python skribblr.py`

 ## How to use
 After running the program, a GUI window will present itself.